top of page

 When Teachers Review Each Other Instead of the System

 You hear teachers remind kids of what they should have learned last year.
-Ninth grade teachers question what eighth grade teachers did.
-Sixth grade teachers wonder what students spent the year doing in fifth grade.
+Ninth-grade teachers question what eighth-grade teachers did.
+Sixth-grade teachers wonder what students spent the year doing in fifth grade.
 The pattern stays the same.
 We blame instead of communicate because it's easier to do than deal with the real issue.
-Recent I sat with a group of elementary teachers and we dug into long division.
+Recently, I sat with a group of elementary teachers, and we dug into long division.
 They showed me two strategies they use.
-One was new to me and relied
+One was new to me and re

 Phonisha Hawkins